OlivierBlanvillain/master-thesis/README.md

 - [Bitstream Vera Sans Mono](http://www.dafont.com/bitstream-vera-mono.font)
 - Tex live (`apt-get install texlive-full` should do)

 Then clone this repository with `git clone --recursive` to include the submodules, and call `latexmk` from the `report` directory.
+The presentation uses the [Linux Biolinum O](http://www.fontsquirrel.com/fonts/linux-biolinum) font and can be compiled the same way.

 ## How it works